microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 # 🟦Support <a name="support"></a>

-When creating the 'Compliance Utility', great care was taken to ensure quality and functionality.
+When creating the Compliance Utility, great care was taken to ensure quality and functionality.
 Extensive tests were carried out before publication to intercept and handle any errors.
 However, there is no guarantee that an error will not occur in a wide variety of configurations and environments.

-Should you ever encounter a problem with the 'Compliance Utility', please visit the [support page](https://github.com/microsoft/ComplianceUtility/blob/main/SUPPORT.md) on the project site.
+Should you ever encounter a problem with the Compliance Utility, please visit the [support page](https://github.com/microsoft/ComplianceUtility/blob/main/SUPPORT.md) on the project site.

 ### 🔵Microsoft Support Policy <a name="support-policy"></a>

-Under this policy, the 'Compliance Utility' remains in support if the following criteria are met:
+Under this policy, the Compliance Utility remains in support if the following criteria are met:

-* You're using the [lastet version](https://aka.ms/ComplianceUtility/Latest) of the 'Compliance Utility'.
+* You're using the [lastet version](https://aka.ms/ComplianceUtility/Latest) of the Compliance Utility.
 * You must be licensed with a product or service that uses a [Microsoft Information Protection subscription](https://learn.microsoft.com/en-us/office365/servicedescriptions/azure-information-protection#available-plans).

 ### 🔵How to file issues and get help <a name="get-help"></a>

-The 'Compliance Utility' uses GitHub [Issues](https://github.com/microsoft/ComplianceUtility/issues) to track problems and feature requests.
+The Compliance Utility uses GitHub [Issues](https://github.com/microsoft/ComplianceUtility/issues) to track problems and feature requests.

 Please check for [known issues](https://github.com/microsoft/ComplianceUtility/blob/main/SUPPORT.md#known-issues) before submitting new issues to avoid duplicates.